SystemsApproach/tcpcc/tcp_ip.rst

 In other words, TCP’s ``AdvertisedWindow`` field is in even worse shape than its ``SequenceNum`` field—it is not big enough to handle even a T3 connection across the continental United States, since a 16-bit field allows us to advertise a window of only 64 KB.

-A TCP extension allows a sender to fill larger delay × bandwidth pipes by defining a *scaling factor* for the advertised window.
-We give the specifics of this extension in Chapter 4.
+The fix is an extension to TCP that allows the receiver to advertise a larger window, thereby allowing the sender to fill larger delay × bandwidth pipes that are made possible by high-speed networks.
+This extension involves an option that defines a *scaling factor* for the advertised window.
+That is, rather than interpreting the number that appears in the ``AdvertisedWindow`` field as indicating how many bytes the sender is allowed to have unacknowledged, this option allows the two sides of TCP to agree that the ``AdvertisedWindow`` field counts larger chunks (e.g., how many 16-byte units of data the sender can have unacknowledged).
+In other words, the window scaling option specifies how many bits each side should left-shift the ``AdvertisedWindow`` field before using its contents to compute an effective window.